heroku/mcp-remote-auth-proxy/README.md

 ### Brand Customization

-The auth proxy automatically detects and applies branding based on the Identity Provider URL (IdP).
+The auth proxy automatically detects and applies branding based on the Identity Provider (IdP) URL.
 You can also customize the branding appearance with the following environment variables.

 #### `BRANDING_TITLE`

-Use BRANDING_TITLE to customize the page title displayed in the browser tab and page header.
+Use `BRANDING_TITLE` to customize the page title displayed in the browser tab and page header.

 - **Default**: `"Login for Model Context Protocol"`
 - **Example**: `heroku config:set BRANDING_TITLE="My Custom Auth Service"`

 #### `BRANDING_FAVICON`

-Use BRANDING_FAVICON to customize the favicon URL for authentication pages.
+Use `BRANDING_FAVICON` to customize the favicon URL for authentication pages.

 - **Default**: `undefined` (no favicon)
 - **Example**: `heroku config:set BRANDING_FAVICON="https://example.com/custom-favicon.ico"`